-NATO’s interoperability policy defines the term as the ability for Allies to act together coherently, effectively and efficiently to achieve tactical, operational and strategic objectives.
-Specifically, it enables forces, units and/or systems to operate together and allows them to share common doctrine and procedures, each others’ infrastructure and bases, and to be able to communicate.
-Interoperability reduces duplication, enables pooling of resources, and produces synergies among the 29 Allies, and whenever possible with partner countries.
+NATO defines "interoperability” as the ability for Allies to act together coherently, effectively and efficiently to achieve tactical, operational and strategic objectives.
+Specifically, interoperability enables forces, units and/or systems to operate together, allowing them to communicate and to share common doctrine and procedures, along with each other’s infrastructure and bases.
+Interoperability reduces duplication, enables pooling of resources and produces synergies among all Allies, and whenever possible with partner countries.

 Interoperability does not necessarily require common military equipment.
-What is important is that the equipment can share common facilities, and is able to interact, connect and communicate, exchange data and services with other equipment.
+What is important is that equipment can share common facilities and is able to interact, connect and communicate, exchange data and services with other equipment.

 Interoperable solutions can only be achieved through the effective employment of standardization, training, exercises, lessons learned, demonstrations, tests and trials.

 By strengthening relationships with the defence and security industry and by using open standards to the maximum extent possible, NATO is pursuing interoperability as a force multiplier and a streamliner of national efforts.